 Each year, the AFP Research Council awards the Skystone Partners Prize for Research to the author or authors of a book that contributes substantially to the knowledge and understanding of fundraising or philanthropic behavior.
-The award is made possible by an endowment established by Skystone Partners through the AFP Foundation for Philanthropy to encourage advanced research that extends the knowledge of fundraising and philanthropy.
+The award is made possible by an endowment established by Skystone Partners, an international fundraising consulting firm, through the AFP Foundation for Philanthropy to encourage advancement in research that extends the knowledge of fundraising and philanthropy.

 "I am absolutely thrilled to be awarded the AFP Skystone Partners Research prize," said Breeze.
 "The books written by previous winners are amongst the most treasured items on my bookshelf, so I am truly honored to be in such company."